enkidevs/curriculum/linux/user-and-file-management/file-permissions/more-about-chmod.md

 4: (100) read permission.
 5: (101) read and execute permissions.
 6: (110) read and write permissions.
-7: (111) read, write, and execute permissions.
+7: (111) read, write and execute permissions.
 ```

 These digits are then combined to denote permissions for the owner, groups, and other.